HumanCommunicationInteraction/pywib/docs/source/movement_metrics.rst

 The function :py:func:`~pywib.auc_ratio` calculates the AUC ratio for each session.

-That is, the real area under the curve and the optimal area (straight-line) and returns the ratio between their difference and the optimal area.
+That is, the real area under the curve and the optimal area (straight-line) and returns the ratio between their difference and the rael area.

 .. |A_real| replace:: :math:`A_{real}`
 .. |A_opt| replace:: :math:`A_{opt}`